What (and what not!) to bring

 We recommend bringing a small torch for walking to the monument from car parks and drop off points.

 Travel light and leave valuables at home

-Additional security measures will be in place at Summer Solstice in accordance with the current terrorism threat level.
+Security measures will be in place in accordance with the current terrorism threat level.

 Only small bags (approx. 30cm x 25cm x 15cm) will be allowed into the Monument Field and searches will be conducted.
 We strongly advise you to only bring essential items with you.
 Any items that are illegal will be confiscated and your entry refused.

 English Heritage accepts no liability for any loss of, or damage to, property arising in any way whatsoever whilst at Stonehenge or in the Car Park.

 Glass is not allowed at the Monument as many people walk barefoot and, also livestock and wildlife graze in the area.
 If you bring any glass items with you they will be confiscated.
 This also includes any other objects that could cause damage to the Monument or people there.

 Please do not bring dogs, pets or other animals to Stonehenge.
 They are not permitted into the Monument Field, with the exception of assistance dogs.
 Apart from potentially upsetting wildlife and stock in the area, animal faeces present a health risk to children and also to people walking barefoot.

 No naked flames

 Due to the large number of people in attendance, naked flame is extremely dangerous at Solstice.
 It also infringes local bylaws/regulations and constitutes a potential fire hazard, so please do not light any fires – this includes BBQs, flaming torches, candles, night-lights, Chinese lanterns or fireworks.
 Furthermore, we do not permit smouldering items, for example smudge sticks or burning incense, including smoking in the stone circle.